ap94sd24/MEVN-Template/README.md

-## Physician Appointments App
+## MEVN Starter App

-An app that render appointment data for the day for physicians
+A template for getting started with MEVN stack application.

 ## Tech framework used